Memphis, Tennessee: Politics: The Crump Machine

 From the 1910s to about 1950, Memphis politics was controlled by E. H. "Boss" Crump.
-Crump worked with the city's middle class progressive leadership.
-He built up the police and fire departments—and for decades routinely called on off-duty policemen and firemen, to help him out on election day.
-He built up public schools, and reorganized city government for more efficiency.
-Most progressives in the South were hostile to African American interests but not Crump.
+Crump worked with the city's middle-class progressive leadership.
+He built up the police and fire departments—and for decades routinely called on off-duty policemen and firemen to help him out on election day.
+He built up public schools and reorganized city government for more efficiency.
+Most progressives in the South were hostile to African American interests, but not Crump.
 He worked with the leading Black politician Robert Church Jr. until 1940, as well as key Black ministers.
 Crump raised funds from white businessmen that paid the poll taxes for Blacks, which enabled them all to vote.
 Crump had his limits.
-He avoided the demand for prohibition by Baptist activists, and tolerated the city's thriving saloons and houses of prostitution.
-Crump served briefly in Congress which gave him a good view of the national picture.
+He avoided the demand for prohibition by Baptist activists and tolerated the city's thriving saloons and houses of prostitution.
+Crump served briefly in Congress, which gave him a good view of the national picture.
 He was an early supporter of New York Governor Franklin D. Roosevelt for the presidency in 1932.
-Crump strongly supported President Roosevelt in Memphis and statewide and through his influence on the Congressional delegation.
+Crump strongly supported President Roosevelt in Memphis and statewide through his influence on the Congressional delegation.
 FDR responded by being very generous to the state, as seen in the massive TVA project.
 He gave Crump control of Memphis patronage and most statewide patronage.

-City government

 Crump secured a state law in 1911 to establish a small commission to manage the city.
 The city retained a form of commission government until 1967 and patronage flourished under Crump.
 The city installed a revolutionary sewer system and upgraded sanitation and drainage to prevent another epidemic.
 Pure water from an artesian well was discovered in the 1880s, securing the city's water supply.
 The commissioners developed an extensive network of parks and public works as part of the national City Beautiful movement.
 Lynette Wrenn concludes the new system handled business efficiently.
 However, it tended toward policies that benefited the city's wealthier residents while sometimes overlooking the needs of its less affluent neighborhoods.